Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

-# jenkins
+# Jenkins

-This currated role can be used to install jenkins on a kubernetes cluster.
+This currated role can be used to install Jenkins on a Kubernetes cluster.

 For the details, please check this link: https://www.jenkins.io/doc/book/installing/kubernetes/